b/statsd_spec/README.md

 Histograms
 ----------

 A histogram is a measure of the distribution of timer values over time, calculated at the server.
-As the data exported for timers and histograms, this is currently an alias for a timer.
+As the data exported for timers and histograms is the same, this is currently an alias for a timer.
 Valid histogram values are integers in the range [0, 2^64^).

 	<metric name>:<value>|h